Aluminium Exhaust Heatshield

 Pipe forming

 The pipe was seamed together using an AC TIG welder.
 This was my first attempt at TIG welding aluminium.
-I'm learning TIG so didn't expect it to turn out quite so neat, and I found it so much easier than previous aluminium work using a MIG welder.
+I'm learning TIG so didn't expect it to turn out quite so neat.
+Even for a complete beginner TIG is so much easier on aluminium than MIG.

-Sadly all the welds in this photo will be hidden in the car, and the visible ones done later on didn't work out quite so well - need a little more practice.
+Sadly all the welds in this photo will be hidden in the car, and the visible ones done later on didn't work out quite so well - I need more practice.

 Aluminium tube welding